 Therefore, we are very pleased to bring you the financing options listed below.

 This plan offers families the option of prepaying two or more years of tuition at the current rate, thus foregoing future tuition increases.
-This plan is available to enrolled undergraduate students who are not receiving need-based or merit-based scholarship assistance awarded by Bucknell University.
+This plan is available to enrolled undergraduate students who are not receiving need-based or merit-based grant or scholarship assistance awarded by Bucknell University.
 You must complete the prepayment agreement by the fall semester due date.
 Tuition (not room and board) is the only cost which may be prepaid through this plan.
-Questions and requests for the prepayment agreement should be directed to Bursar Services at email@example.com or 570.577.3733.
+Learn more at www.bucknell.edu/TuitionPrepaymentPlan or contact Bursar Services at firstname.lastname@example.org or 570.577.3733.

 Bucknell University is pleased to offer a way to help families protect their substantial financial investment in a college education.
 The Tuition Refund Plan is an optional private insurance plan through A.W.G.
 Dewar, Inc. It assures subscribers who withdraw for illness or accident a refund throughout the semester according to the terms of the policy, even if Bucknell's own tuition refund policy has expired.
 For details, please go to collegerefund.com or call John M. Strain of A.W.G.
 Dewar, Inc. at 617-774-1555.